FrancescaShell/Test/README.md

 16.043478260869566
 ```

-> **Note:**
-> - In case the user forgets to specify the parameter, the programm runs the default parameter “pm10” Coarse dust particles are 2.5 to 10 micrometers in diameter.
-Sources include crushing or grinding operations and dust stirred up by vehicles on roads.
+> **Note:** in case the user forgets to specify the parameter, the programm runs the default parameter “pm10”.
+Indeed, pm10 are the most common polluting particles from 2.5 to 10 micrometers in diameter.
-> - The project requires the following modules: argparse, sqlite3, hashlib, random, requests, json, csv, unittest, os, and sys.

 ### Get started!
-Registration is required!
+The project requires the following modules: argparse, sqlite3, hashlib, random, requests, json, csv, unittest, os, and sys.
+Firstly, **registration is required** to access information about the atmosphere!
-In order to access information you need to:
+In order to register you need to:
 1. open the ```scripts``` file;
 2. register with an username and a password.
 ```